Shiryous/e-learning-management-system/README.md

 ## Database schema
 ![alt text](ER_diagram.png)
-This is an API for an  implemented with the laravel PHP framework.
 There are 3 entities inside the database:

 1. Students
 2. Courses